Grace Under Pressure

 The rules are simple.
 Start with a gulp-factor goal.
 One that matters to the team, one where you have some skin in the game, one that demands each team member to push themselves a little, and do so every day.
 To work just at the edge of their capabilities (3)

-Then make space for 90-120 min. of flow every day (or one full day every week).
+Then make space for 90 min. of flow every day (or could be a half day every week).
 Time for the team to dive into the intractable problems, do analysis, detect patterns, work through disagreement, and sense solutions.
 That means: no text, no mail, no meetings, no interruptions!
 Everyone on airplane mode!
 Really!!! (every interruption costs the response time plus 15 min. before you are back in flow).

 As the leader your job is to create such spaces through good planning, pitching it to the powers that be, and being fierce about follow through.
 Feels risky?
 Good, risk is a great flow trigger.

 Every day is filled with disturbances.
 We get triggered, pulled off center, become “easy to push.”
 On top of that, many amplify the irritation and anxiety by talking and texting about it.
 Leaders can’t afford to indulge in negative emotions for more than a few seconds.
 It’s counterproductive.

 Instead, think like a surgeon under duress.
 Practice techniques that instantly calm our nervous system (e.g., deep breaths), so you can stay uplifted and the team unruffled.
 Then you can calmly assess the situation, keep your perspective, and take calculated risks.